mui/material-ui/pages/api/portal.md

 ---
 filename: /packages/material-ui/src/Portal/Portal.js
+title: API of Portal
 ---

 <!--- This documentation is automatically generated, do not try to edit it. -->

 # Portal

+<p class="description">The API documentation of the Portal React component.</p>

 This component shares many concepts with [react-overlays](https://react-bootstrap.github.io/react-overlays/#portals)